chocobclyn/Read-Excel/README.md

 2. **Run the Script in OBS**:
    - The script will automatically update your OBS sources based on the data from the Excel file.
-   - You can change the Excel file data, and the script will refresh the sources at the interval you set.
+   - You can change the Excel file data, CTRL+S or save your Excel file to overwrite, and the script will refresh the sources at the interval you set.

+3. **Source List Generator** (optional):
+   - Click on the "Generate Source Template" button to read all of the current sources in your active scene collection.
+   - The generated file will be sent to your Downloads folder as `obs_source_template.xlsx`
+   - You can view all the sources that you are currently using.
+Sources with source types `text` `image` `media` `browser` are all able to be modified and can be read by the script.
+   - Use the generated excel file as your control sheet for dynamic sources by loading it to `obs-read-excel.py`

 ## Example Use Cases